Richard Blanco: Biography

-In 2004, Blanco returned to Miami and resumed his engineering career.
-He designed several town revitalization projects, while continuing to write poetry.
-He began working on another collection before moving once again, this time to Bethel, Maine.
-While in Maine, he completed his third book of poetry, Looking for The Gulf Motel (2012), which related Blanco’s complex navigation through his cultural, sexual, and artistic identities, and received the Paterson Poetry Prize, the 2012 Maine Literary Award for Poetry, and the Thom Gunn Award.
-This collection was recipient of the Paterson Poetry Prize and the Thom Gunn Award.
-In this collection, he explored his Cuban heritage in his early works and his role as a gay man in Cuban-American culture in Looking for the Gulf Motel (2012).
+In his third book of poetry, he explored his Cuban heritage in his early works and his role as a gay man in Cuban-American culture in Looking for the Gulf Motel (2012).
 He explained: "It's trying to understand how I fit between negotiating the world, between being mainstream gay and being Cuban gay."
 In the poem "Queer Theory, According to My Grandmother," he described how his grandmother warned him as a young boy: "For God's sake, never pee sitting down ... /I've seen you" and "Don't stare at The Six-Million-Dollar Man./I've seen you." and "Never dance alone in your room."
 According to Time magazine, he "views the more conservative, hard-line exile cohort of his parents' generation ... with a skeptical eye."
 John Dolan was critical of his style, calling his work "pure identity poetics, unsullied by one single stray thought or original turn of phrase."
 When asked in a May 7, 2012 interview with La Bloga whether he considered himself a Cuban writer or simply a writer, Blanco responded: "I am a writer who happens to be Cuban, but I reserve the right to write about anything I want, not just my cultural identity.
 Aesthetically and politically, I don't exclusively align myself with any one particular group—Latino, Cuban, gay, or 'white'—but I embrace them all.
 Good writing is good writing.
 I like what I like."